Gravity Falls season 1: Cast

 The main characters comprises the voices of Jason Ritter as Dipper and Kristen Schaal as Mabel, with series creator Alex Hirsch portraying Grunkle Stan and Soos, and Wendy Corduroy played by Linda Cardellini.
 Hirsch stated in an interview, tongue-in-cheek, on the role of Mabel that he "knew from the get-go that it's got to be [Schaal] or there's no show.
 I would've just stopped working.
 If we hadn't gotten her, I would have probably quit".

 The recurring characters comprises the voices of Dee Bradley Baker as Mabel's pet pig, Waddles, and Hirsch also playing Old Man McGucket, the "local kook" of the town, and Bill Cipher, an interdimensional demon.
 Kevin Michael Richardson plays Sheriff Blubs, with partner Deputy Durland being voiced by Keith Ferguson.
 Voice acting veteran John DiMaggio plays Manly Dan, a strong lumberjack and father of Wendy.
+Mike Rianda plays Lee and Thomson.
 Niki Yang plays Candy Chiu and Carl Faruolo plays Grenda, two of Mabel's best friends.
 Toby Determined, a journalist for Gravity Falls' Gossiper, is voiced by Gregg Turkington, and Will Forte plays Tyler Cutebiker.
+Thurop Van Orman voices the recurring villain Li'l Gideon.
+Pacifica Northwest is played by Jackie Buscarino.

 The series commissions various guest stars to voice characters who portray one-shot characters, or in some cases, cameos of themselves, as is the case in "Headhunters", where both Larry King and Coolio can be seen as wax sculptures of themselves.
 Other voices include John Oliver, who plays a wax figure of Sherlock Holmes (also featured in "Headhunters"), Alfred Molina as Multi-Bear and Jennifer Coolidge as Lazy Suzan in the episode "Dipper vs. Manliness".
 Justin Roiland plays a time traveler by the name of Blendin Blandin in "The Time Traveler's Pig".
 Brian Bloom is the voice of Rumble McSkirmish, a video game character featured in the episode "Fight Fighters".
 Corey Burton voices an unnamed lawyer in "Little Dipper".
 Jeff Bennett plays the role of The Summerween Trickster in the episode "Summerween".
 Matt Chapman and Mike Rianda both voice Mermando and Mr. Poolcheck respectively, in the episode "The Deep End".
 Lance Bass (who was one of the half members of the teen-dance pop boy band NSYNC) voices the band consisting of clones, Sev'ral Timez, in the episode "Boyz Crazy"; Matt Chapman returns to voice some members of the band.
 Greg Cipes and John Roberts voice Craz and Xyler, characters from the fictional film "Dream Boy High" in the episode "Dreamscaperers".

 Broadcast

-Internationally, Season 1 was broadcast in Canada via Disney XD (Canada) with some numbering alterations reflecting the production codes: Headhunters (as Head Hunters) is counted 2 instead of 3 and The Inconveniencing is counted 3 instead of 5.
+Internationally, Season 1 was broadcast in Canada via Disney XD with some numbering alterations reflecting the production codes: "Headhunters" is counted 2 instead of 3 and "The Inconveniencing" is counted 3 instead of 5.